qcscine/molassembler/documentation/source/public_interface.rst

 functionality since the types therein may be moved around in future versions.
 Any molassembler headers that use types from these files include them, and there are no forward declarations.

+Additionally, some (very few) functions carry an explicit warning that they exist solely for library-internal purporses.
+It is advisable not to use these functions or create functionality dependent on possibly forward-declared types involved.
+They do not form part of the public interface and are thus subject to free developmental flux.